4e6/nix-101/nix-language.md

 ## Function

 Nix support lambdas of the form `pattern: body`.
-Lambda can be assigned to a variable.
+Lambda can be named by assigning it to a variable.

 ``` nix
 let inc = x: x + 1;